TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 - **audio.AudioCapabilitiesReceiver**   &mdash; formatting change broke our added `MediaRouter.Callback` bluetooth speaker support that Google did not take, the merge script has a patch file that is the result from taking these steps:
   1. Take all non-conflicting
   2. add our `MediaRouter.Callback` at the end
+- **analytics.PlaybackStatsListener** &mdash; Take theirs and patch in our constructor to add the custom session manager and end all session method.

 #### Requires Research